-Before we analyze quantitatively the outcomes of our numerical models in the following sections, let us first look at temperature and velocity fields obtained using different models and approximations, and for different values of the governing parameters: small and large superadiabatic Rayleigh numbers, small and large values of the dissipation parameter.
+Before we analyse quantitatively the outcomes of our numerical models in the following sections, let us first look at the temperature and velocity fields obtained using different models and approximations, and for different values of the governing parameters: small and large superadiabatic Rayleigh numbers, small and large values of the dissipation parameter.

-Some snapshots of the convection are shown in Fig. 4 for two values of the superadiabatic Rayleigh number, $\mathcal{D} = 0.6$, r = 3, $\gamma = 1.4$ and full compressible model FC, anelastic approximation AA and anelastic liquid approximation ALA.
-Small arrows indicate the velocity field while the background color corresponds to temperature minus the adiabatic profile (3.5).
-At $Ra{sa} = 2 \times 10^4$, all flows are steady with two convective cells of the same size in the 2D cavity of aspect ratio 4.
+Some snapshots of the convection are shown in figure 4 for two values of the superadiabatic Rayleigh number, $\mathcal{D} = 0.6$, r = 3, $\gamma = 1.4$ and fully compressible model FC, anelastic approximation AA and anelastic liquid approximation ALA.
+Small arrows indicate the velocity field while the background colour corresponds to temperature minus the adiabatic profile (3.5).
+At $Ra{sa} = 2 \times 10^4$, all flows are steady with two convective cells of the same size in the 2-D cavity of aspect ratio 4.
 This pattern is denoted by a full black dot.
-Full symbols denote steady convection.
-These symbols, full or empty, black or colored, will be used later to refer to the various convection patterns in several phase diagrams.
+(Full symbols denote steady convection.
+These symbols, full or empty, black or coloured, will be used later to refer to the various convection patterns in several phase diagrams.)
 However, there are subtle differences between FC, AA and ALA even at $Ra{sa} = 2 \times 10^4$: the background temperature is hotter for AA (and ALA to a lesser extent).
-This is most probably due to the asymmetry of the thermal boundary layers, as discussed in section 8.
+This is most probably due to the asymmetry of the thermal boundary layers, as discussed in § 8.
 At $Ra{sa} = 4 \times 10^4$, the pattern is unchanged for the FC flow but it has changed for AA (two convective cells of different size, full blue dot) and ALA (one big cell, full green dot).
 That change in pattern implies also a change in heat transfer.
-At slightly larger Ra{sa} the transition to unsteady convection will also occur for different values of Ra{sa} depending on the model of convection.
+At slightly larger Ra{sa} depending on the model of convection.